Natural deduction: Classical and modal logics

 This categorical judgment is internalised as a unary connective ◻A (read "necessarily A") with the following introduction and elimination rules:

 Note that the premise "A valid" has no defining rules; instead, the categorical definition of validity is used in its place.
 This mode becomes clearer in the localised form when the hypotheses are explicit.
-We write "Ω;Γ ⊢ A true" where Γ contains the true hypotheses as before, and Ω contains valid hypotheses.
-On the right there is just a single judgment "A true"; validity is not needed here since "Ω ⊢ A valid" is by definition the same as "Ω;⋅ ⊢ A true".
+We write "Ω;Γ ⊢ A" where Γ contains the true hypotheses as before, and Ω contains valid hypotheses.
+On the right there is just a single judgment "A"; validity is not needed here since "Ω ⊢ A valid" is by definition the same as "Ω;⋅ ⊢ A".
 The introduction and elimination forms are then:

 The modal hypotheses have their own version of the hypothesis rule and substitution theorem.